How to remove /public from Laravel URL? [SOLVED]

 Pros:

-• Easy to implement, especially when you don't have access to server configuration.
+• Easy to implement if you don’t have access to server configuration.

 Cons:

-• Not recommended for production due to security risks.
+• Not recommended for production because it might pose a security risk.

 • Not an industry-standard way of handling URL restructuring.